2016 UEFA Europa League final: Ambassador

 Former Switzerland and Basel striker Alexander Frei was named the ambassador for the final.

-Logo
+Identity

 UEFA unveiled the brand identity of the final on 28 August 2015 in Monaco ahead of the group stage draw.
 The logo features the Basel landmark Marktplatz.

 Ticketing

 With a stadium capacity of 35,000, a total amount of 27,000 tickets were available to fans and the general public, with the two finalist teams receiving 9,000 tickets each and with 9,000 tickets being available for sale to fans worldwide via UEFA.com from 23 February to 21 March 2016 in four price categories: CHF 180, CHF 120, CHF 90, and CHF 50.
 The remaining tickets were allocated to the local organising committee, UEFA and national associations, commercial partners and broadcasters, and to serve the corporate hospitality programme.

 UEFA was forced to defend the choice of St. Jakob-Park, which is the second smallest venue to host the competition's final, as the final competition venue after Liverpool and Sevilla were confirmed as the finalists.
 Liverpool manager Jürgen Klopp, who initially told the supporters to travel to Basel even without a ticket, later backtracked from his suggestion.